markotron/bella-ble/README.md

 **(2)** We combine the commands with the current state to produce a new state.

 **(3)** We feed the state back to the feedback loops.
 In this case only the `scanningFeedback` needs a state, others only react on the resource they are observing.
-(Take a look at the third picture.)

 Let's define the feedback loops.